MicrosoftDocs/mixed-reality/mixed-reality-docs/development-overview.md

 The basic interaction model for [HoloLens](hololens-hardware-details.md) is [gaze](gaze.md), [gesture](gestures.md), and [voice](voice-input.md), sometimes referred to as *GGV*.
 [Windows Mixed Reality immersive headsets](immersive-headset-hardware-details.md) also use gaze and voice, but swap [motion controllers](motion-controllers.md) for gestures.
-[HoloLens 2](hololens2-hardware-details.md) will introduce full hand tracking to extend gestures and directly touch or grab holograms, as well as eye tracking to extend gaze to include both head and eye gaze.

 All Windows-based mixed reality devices benefit from the input ecosystem available to Windows, including mouse, keyboard, gamepads, and more.
 With HoloLens, [hardware accessories](hardware-accessories.md) are connected via Bluetooth.
 With immersive headsets, accessories connect to the host PC via Bluetooth, USB, and other supported protocols.